jaydenmilne/CS340/docs/pregame-commands.md

 ### `loginResult` Command
 Client Command (must be sent to client via a request to the `/register` endpoint.).

 Informs the client the result of a login.
 If there was no error, `error` should be an empty string.
-If there was an error, "user" should be empty
+If there was an error, "user" should be empty.

+If `gameId` is not `-1`, then the client should skip the lobby and go directly to the game, and send a `rejoinGame` command.

 #### Syntax
 ```json